Masterclass

-The Millennium International Documentary Film Festival is proud to offer high-quality masterclasses with world-renowned filmmakers.
-Leading filmmakers, including director Oliver Stone, will be sharing their expertise at the 16th edition of the Millennium Festival from 16 to 22 March 2024.
-Discover the programme of masterclasses for this exceptional cinematic experience.
+This year, we were proud to offer high-quality masterclasses with world-renowned filmmakers.
+Leading filmmakers, including director Oliver Stone, shared their expertise during the 16th edition of the Millennium Festival, which took place from 16 to 22 March 2024.
+The programme of masterclasses provided an exceptional cinematic experience.

-The Millenium Festival is delighted to welcome three-time Oscar-winning director Oliver Stone as its guest of honour.
-To launch the festivities of this 16th edition, Oliver Stone will be giving an exclusive Masterclass, offering the public a unique opportunity to (re)discover the director’s immense career.
+The Millenium Festival was delighted to welcome nine-time Oscar-winning director Oliver Stone as its guest of honour.
+To launch the festivities of this 16th edition, Oliver Stone gave an exclusive Masterclass, offering the public a unique opportunity to (re)discover the director’s immense career.
 With over 20 feature films to his credit, including such iconic works as Platoon (1986), Born on the Fourth of July (1989), JFK (1991), Natural Born Killers (1994) and Nixon (1995), Stone has consistently challenged conventional codes.
-He will talk about the creation of his cult films, touching on the highs and lows, the many successes and the setbacks of his unparalleled destiny and the golden age of Hollywood.
+He talked about the creation of his cult films, touching on the highs and lows, the many successes and the setbacks of his unparalleled destiny and the golden age of Hollywood.

-Patrick Duynslaegher, a respected film critic and former Artistic Director of Film Fest Gent, will host this Masterclass, engaging Oliver Stone in a stimulating discussion about his cinematic journey and the societal reflections embedded in his work.
-Participants will have an immersive experience of the legacy of this iconic filmmaker.
+Patrick Duynslaegher, a respected film critic and former Artistic Director of Film Fest Gent, hosted this Masterclass, engaging Oliver Stone in a stimulating discussion about his cinematic journey and the societal reflections embedded in his work.
+Participants had an immersive experience of the legacy of this iconic filmmaker.

-Oliver Stone’s latest documentary, Nuclear Now (2023), will be screened at the Cinéma Vendôme on 18 March at 8.15pm as part of the festival.
-A panorama showing four major films, Platoon (1986), JFK (1991), Wall Street (1987) and Natural Born Killers (1994), will be presented at Studio 5 in Flagey in partnership with Kinograph and Cinematek after the festival.
+Oliver Stone’s latest documentary, Nuclear Now (2023), was screened at the Cinéma Vendôme on 18 March at 8.15pm as part of the festival.
+A panorama showing four major films, Platoon (1986), JFK (1991), Wall Street (1987) and Natural Born Killers (1994), was presented at Studio 5 in Flagey in partnership with Kinograph and Cinematek after the festival.

 Establishing a coherent and impactful strategy for visual editing and sound design transcends every stage of film production.
-This Masterclass explores the art of conceiving and developing such a strategy in order to embody the film’s identity, creating an immersive experience and forging an emotional bond with the audience.
-Three artists will share their ideas, challenges and innovative solutions that have shaped their careers.
+This Masterclass explored the art of conceiving and developing such a strategy in order to embody the film’s identity, creating an immersive experience and forging an emotional bond with the audience.
+Three artists shared their ideas, challenges and innovative solutions that had shaped their careers.
 An in-depth way to understand how images and sounds intersect in filmmaking.
-Discover how these strategies can enhance your cinema experience.
+Attendees discovered how these strategies enhanced their cinema experience.

 Hervé Schneid is a leading French film editor, renowned for his work on such hit films as Europa (1991), Le Fabuleux Destin d’Amélie Poulain (2001) and Un long dimanche de fiançailles (2004).
 In 1992, he won the César for Best Editing for Delicatessen.